ddspringle/framework-one-secure-auth/README.md

 2. Create a database and generate the user database table (MSSQL SQL provided in the 'database' folder)
 3. Create a datasource for your database in your CFML engine's admin
 4. Configure an object cache, if one is not already defined (Railo/Lucee)
-5. Modify encryption keys/algorithms/encoding in Application.cfc (use http://www.dvdmenubacks.com/key.cfm to generate keys)
+5. Modify encryption keys/algorithms/encoding in Application.cfc (use http://www.dvdmenubacks.com/key.cfm to generate keys) - **NOTE** If your engine supports 256 bit keys, then it is highly recommended that you use 256 bit keys!
+Lucee 4.5+ and CF10+ support 256 bit keys out of the box.
 6. Modify cookieName and timeoutSession variables in Application.cfc
 7. Browse to webroot and enjoy!